maslovw/SDND/BehavioralCloning/README.md

 ```

 the best result was `loss: 0.1308 - val_loss: 0.0187` after 16 epoch and the car was making
-nearly succesful attempts to stay on the track..
+nearly successful attempts to stay on the track..

 #### NVIDIA end-to-end
 After many tryes, I decided to go with NVidia end-to-end approach, and I built this model: